Last updated: 20 MARCH 2023

 - actions are taken within any account or other registration, including view and update and changes to settings; and posts to any forum, feedback, review or other social functionality on our website.

 8.10 Cookie Notice

 What Cookies do we use?

 There are different types of cookies.
-They all work in the same way, but have minor differences and we may use the following:
+They all work in the same way but have minor differences and we may use the following:

 Session cookies last only for the duration of your visit and are deleted when you close your browser.
 These facilitate various tasks such as allowing a website to identify that a user of a particular device is navigating from page to page, supporting website security or basic functionality.

 Persistent cookies last after you have closed your browser, and allow a website to remember your actions and preferences.
-Sometimes persistent cookies are used by websites to provide targeted advertising based upon the browsing history of the device.
+Sometimes persistent cookies are used by websites to provide targeted advertising based on the browsing history of the device.